step-security-bot/zowe-cli/CONTRIBUTING.md

 ## Code Guidelines

 Indent code with 4 spaces.
 This is also documented via `.editorconfig`, which can be used to automatically format the code if you use an [EditorConfig](https://editorconfig.org/) extension for your editor of choice.
+Additional style guidelines are available at [Coding style guidelines for Zowe sub-projects](https://github.com/zowe/zac/blob/master/process/CODING_STYLE.md).

 Lint rules are enforced through our [build process](#build-process-guidelines).